 I’m a Floridian through and through.
 I grew up running through sand in the winter, not snow.
 I made sandcastles, not snow angels.
 So planning a trip to Colorado at the beginning of March was totally out of my comfort zone.
-Luckily, my Canadian in-laws knew what they wanted and decided on Steamboat Springs.
+Luckily, my (now, ex) Canadian in-laws knew what they wanted and decided on skiing in Steamboat Springs, Colorado.

 Steamboat Springs is about a 3.5-hour drive from Denver, but the most convenient flight is into Yampa Valley Regional Airport.
 It’s only about a 35-minute drive from downtown.
 Home to nearly 3,000 skiable acres, 165 trails, and “champagne powder” (smoother, dryer snow), it’s no wonder beginners and experts are drawn to this little slice of heaven.
 Steamboat Springs has produced an impressive 89 Olympians.
 I felt confident with our destination decision.

 For our 5 day trip, we planned to ski for 3 of those days.
-Once there, we added on an extra day of skiing because I loved it that much!
+Once there, we added on an extra day of skiing in Steamboat Springs because I loved it that much!
 So that, alone, should tell you a lot about Steamboat Springs.

 Ok, I know Steamboat Springs isn’t the only ski resort with private lessons, but they did have an incredibly friendly staff.
 Everyone we passed was eager to help, had a smile on their face, and genuinely loved what they were doing.
 Immediately, I was put at ease.